recommend-games/blog/content/posts/sdj_2021_2/index.md

 {{< img src="223040" size="x300" alt="Fantasy Realms" >}}

 Our algorithm was 100% sure {{% game 223040 %}}Fantasy Realms{{% /game %}} wasn't a {{% kdj %}}Kennerspiel{{% /kdj %}}. 😅 (More on that below.)
-After publishing my predictions, I read more praise by jury members, and realised how well it suits an award, so in the end it wasn't a surprise to see it nominated – just on this particular list.
+After publishing my predictions, I read more praise by jury members, and realised how well it suits their criteria, so in the end it wasn't a surprise to see it nominated – just on this particular list.

 ## {{% game 312484 %}}Lost Ruins of Arnak{{% /game %}}